 Figure 4: Mean probability maps of ballistic projectiles from major explosions (a,c, e) and paroxysms (b,d,f).
 In (a,b) Model 1 is applied, in (b,c) Model 2 and in (e,f) Model 3.
 Estimates are conditioned on the occurrence of either a major explosion or a paroxysm, respectively.
 Colors and contour lines indicate percentage values.
-In the background is a vertical shaded relief map.
+In the background is a vertical shaded relief map from the 2012 LiDAR data (MASE, 2013; Di Traglia et al., 2020).